iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

     diskDeploymentMode: "hybridFlash" # set `diskDeploymentMode` to `allFlash`.
     ```

-   Optional: If you want to specify disks of Kubernetes nodes for IOMesh, configure the values of the node label.
+   Optional: If you want to specify specific disks on Kubernetes nodes for IOMesh, configure the values of the node label.

-   In this example, specify the values.
+   In this example, specify the node where you want to install IOMesh in the field `values`.

    ```yaml
    iomesh: